gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

   <css-path>/css/main.css</css-path>
 </portlet-skin>
 {% endhighlight %}
+Note : These modules will be automatically loaded by Exoplatform when loading portlet.<br>
-Note : there are two main module styles in javascript : AMD and CommonJS.
+There are two main module styles in javascript : AMD and CommonJS.
 When transpiling ES2015 to ES5, babel replaces imports with CommonJS style.
 As Exo uses AMD modules it will automatically adapt them.
-But some libraries will require some manual adaptation.
+But some libraries require manual adaptation, it would be the case of React if we had to load it apart from the bundle.js.

 * now the build part.
-When we build the portlet, it would be interesting to also build the JS.
-A simple way is to call webpack inside an exec plugin in the pom.xml:
+When we build the portlet, it would be interesting to 1) install JS dependencies and 2) do webpack release.
+The maven exec plugin will do the job.
+In the ""/pom.xml":
 {% highlight xml %}
 <plugins>
   <plugin>